 1. Balance Sheet

 4. Sector and Industry

-Fund Facts are as of September 30, 2020 unless otherwise noted.
+Fund Facts are as of December 31, 2020 unless otherwise noted, and are for the Investor Class shares.
 Morningstar Quantitative Rating is as of August 31, 2020.

 Fund Inception reflects the inception date of the Fund.

 FPA Manager Inception Reflects the date that the Fund was first available for purchase under FPA management.

 Effective November 1, 2020, as approved by the shareholders of each series of Bragg Capital Trust ("Bragg Trust"), including the Fund: (i) FPA became the investment adviser to the Fund; (ii) Bragg Financial Advisors, Inc. ("BFA"), the former investment adviser to the Fund, transitioned to serving as the sub-adviser to the Fund pursuant to a subadvisory agreement by and among FPA, BFA and the Bragg Trust.
 BFA continues to be responsible for the day-to-day management of the the Fund, subject to FPA's oversight; and (iii) each of the current Trustees of the Fund were elected by shareholders of the Bragg Trust to serve as the Board of Trustees of the Bragg Trust, replacing the previous Board of Trustees of the Bragg Trust in its entirety.
 No changes to the Fund's principal investment strategies were made in connection with these changes in management of the Fund, and Steve Scruggs, CFA, Director of Research and Senior Portfolio Manager for BFA, continues to serve as the portfolio manager for the Fund.